February 4, 2016

 - Next steps for project implementation and evaluation

 - Additional skill and training content in response to group needs

 Christina Kinch: Program Creator and Facilitator

 Christina (she/her/hers) is passionate about the intersection of inner transformation and community healing.
 She is a queer, cis-gender, white settler woman living on the unceded territories of the Squamish, Musqueum and Tseil-Waututh Nations.
 A Christian with working class roots, Christina has worked in a variety of secular and religious environments including child protection, mental health and addictions, faith formation, yoga therapy and energy healing.
 She embodies a strong sense of the mind-body-spirit connection which allows her to guide people into deeper experience of themselves, each other and the sacred.

 Christina has studied and practiced with teachers from various traditions, with a particular focus on Contemplative and Mystical Christianity, Hatha Yoga, and Buddhist teachings.
 In 2006 she completed the Living School Program with Richard Rohr at the Centre for Action and Contemplation.
 Recently, she completed a Masters of Education in Contemplative Inquiry at Simon Fraser University and is currently working towards a PhD in Education.
 Diversity of spiritual practice and education allows her to connect with people from a variety of backgrounds including those connected to a religious tradition, spiritual but not religious folks, seekers, agnostics and atheists.

 You can find her dancing, sipping tea, hiking or engrossed in poetry.
-Her official title is the Justice Coordinator for the Contemplative Justice Network of the British Columbia Conference of The United Church of Canada.
+Her official title is the Justice Coordinator for the Contemplative Justice Network of the Pacific Mountain Region of the United Church of Canada.